World Autism Awareness Day in

 In Australia, World Autism Awareness Day is marked by a variety of activities and initiatives designed to promote understanding, acceptance, and inclusion of people with autism.
 Events on this day often encompass educational seminars, community workshops, public marches and media campaigns.
 City landmarks are often illuminated in blue light, symbolising a world that embraces autism.
 Notably, this observance takes place annually on 2nd April, aligning with global activities and initiatives aimed at fostering a more inclusive world for those with autism.

-Top Tweets for World Autism Awareness Day -
+Top X Posts (formerly Tweets) for World Autism Awareness Day -

 In the News and Trending in Australia for World Autism Awareness DayUpdated United Nations to Observe World Autism Awareness Day with Global Virtual Event Valuing Contributions of Autistic People Worldwide, 2 April

 un.orgThis Sunday – World Autism Awareness Day: The role Dungeons & Dragons plays in therapy - The Big Smoke

 thebigsmoke.com.auWorld Autism Awareness Day is coming up on April 2, with The Irrigator discussing autism with Gralee School representatives

 Top things to do in Australia for World Autism Awareness Day